AkshayK77/Honeypot-prototype/README.md

-# Brute Force Prevention Simulation
+# Basic implementation of a Honeypot

 A sophisticated honeypot system that simulates a banking website to detect, analyze, and prevent brute force attacks.
 This project demonstrates advanced security concepts and attack pattern recognition.